 Video demo:

-info See my GNU AWK ebook if you are interested in learning about the GNU awk command in more detail.
+info See my CLI text processing with GNU awk ebook if you are interested in learning about the GNU awk command in more detail.